 UK Nationals in the EU

-The rights of UK nationals resident in the EU before the end of the transition period (31 December 2020, unless extended), and of their family members, will be similarly protected, though registration schemes will vary between members states.
+The rights of UK nationals resident in the EU before the end of the transition period, and of their family members, will be similarly protected, though registration schemes will vary between member states.